When Can Babies Have Cow’s Milk In Cereal?

 From 12 months, cow’s milk can be given as a main drink

-Once your baby hits the 12-month mark, you can start to give them cow’s milk as their main drink if you chose to do so.
+Once your baby hits the 12-month mark, you can start to give them cow’s milk as their main drink if you choose to do so.
 But aim for no more than 500ml/day, as more than this can fill up small tummies, meaning there’s less room available for iron-containing foods and the risk of iron deficiency is increased.
 Too much calcium can also interfere with the absorption of iron.

 If cow’s milk isn’t tolerated, it’s a good idea to chat to a dietitian about a suitable alternative to ensure that your child’s intake of nutrients such as calcium is adequate.